cerfacs-globc/icclim/doc/source/dev/bootstrap_optimization_summary.rst

   reconstruction route;
 - supported ``cftime`` count workloads now use a retained compiled path rather than staying on the older exact tiled fallback.

+This works because one overlap substitution changes only a small part of the day-of-year sample.
+The compiled order-statistics route therefore does not rebuild the full sample buffer for every ``(target_reference_year, substitute_year, day_of_year)`` combination.
+It recovers the exact method-8 percentile from:

+- the base sorted sample;
+- the values removed with the target year;
+- the values inserted from the substitute year.

+That reduces repeated overlap-year work while keeping the same percentile semantics.

 Retained production boundary
 ============================